navneetprasad1311/vsd-soc-pgrm/README.md

 It contains most of the Open-source tools for ASIC design with the latest updates, including *Yosys*, which we require.

 Currently, this is the only effective way to install Yosys, suggested by the contributors themselves. \
-Installation guide if you want to check it out yourself: https://github.com/YosysHQ/oss-cad-suite-build#installation
+Installation guide for your reference: https://github.com/YosysHQ/oss-cad-suite-build#installation

 ### Installation:

-The following commands are used to completely install Yosys (along with the tools in OSS-CAD-Suite)
+The following commands are used to completely install Yosys (along with the other tools in OSS-CAD-Suite)

 ```bash
 cd ~/Downloads